Nature Explorers Summer Camp

 The North Carolina Botanical Garden welcomes teen volunteers to serve as assistants to camp counselors during Nature Explorers Summer Camp.
 CITs help with set-up and clean-up; preparing crafts and projects; and engaging children during nature hikes, games, crafts, and hands-on activities.
 CITs participate in a required orientation and training in early June.
 Applicants must be rising 9 - 12 graders (or 15 years of age) and be able to assist with at least 2 weeks of camp.
 Being a CIT is a great opportunity to fulfill high school service-learning hour requirements and gain experience in environmental education!

-To apply, please complete and submit the 2014 CIT Application by April 1.
+To apply, please complete and submit the 2014 CIT Application by April 15 (extended deadline!).
 High school students should complete the application and make any inquiries personally to the Camp Director, not parents!
 The Camp Director will review applications and interview finalists in April.
 Please contact Elisha Taylor with questions.

 Published on March 31, 2014 at 03:38:16 pm.